 The History department program in Forms III through VI is designed to provide students with the skills needed to meet the challenges of even the most rigorous college education.
 Emphasis is placed on the development of comprehension and communication skills and facility with handling primary and secondary source evidence.
 Students master the craft of essay writing.
 Research techniques are stressed, in particular library skills and the judicious and careful use of the Internet as well as the use of proper bibliographic citations.

 Form III: Western Civilization

 Fall Term: Religion and Culture in the Ancient World.
-This is a study of the African and Near Eastern origins of the first human beings; the evolution of small kingdoms and mighty empires in Egypt, Israel, Assyria, and Persia; and the great legacy of Greece to Western Civilization.
-There is an early visit to the American Museum of Natural History.
-Analysis of a wide range of primary and secondary sources is encouraged, including appropriate selections from the Old Testament, lm, poetry, and literature.
-Text: McKay, Hill, and Buckler, A History of Western Society, vols.
-A and B.
+This is a study of the African and Near Eastern origins of the first human beings; the evolution of small kingdoms and mighty empires in Egypt, Israel, Assyria and Persia, and the great legacy of Greece to Western Civilization.
+Analysis of a wide range of primary and secondary sources is encouraged, including appropriate selections from the Old Testament, film, poetry, and literature.
+Text: McKay, Hill, and Buckler, A History of Western Society, Volume 1

 Form IV: World History